 Birdwatchers often overlook both house sparrows (non-native) and native sparrows.
-But though they may not always seem the stars of the show, a range of rather inconspicuous brown birds can be interesting to learn more about as a garden birdwatcher.
+But though they may not always seem the stars of the show, a range of rather inconspicuous brown birds can be quite interesting.

 What Are Sparrows?

 Sparrow is the name given to two distinct groups of birds.
-There are Old World Sparrows, indigenous to Europe, Africa, and Asia, and New World Sparrows, indigenous to the Americas.
+There are Old World sparrows, indigenous to Europe, Africa, and Asia, and New World Sparrows who are indigenous to the Americas.

 Old-world sparrows are a group of small passerine birds of the family Passeridae.
-New world sparrows are in the family Passerellidae.
+New World sparrows are in the family Passerellidae.
+Let’s take a look at the differences below.

 Old World Sparrows

-Old World sparrows are small, plump, brown, and grey birds with short tails and stubby, powerful beaks.
-The differences between sparrow species can be subtle.
+Old World sparrows are small and plump.
+They’re generally brown and grey birds with short tails and stubby, powerful beaks.

 New World Sparrows

-New world sparrows are seed-eating birds with conical bills.
-Generally brown or gray in color, many species have distinctive patterns on their heads.
+New World sparrows are seed-eating birds with conical bills.
+Generally brown or gray, many species have distinctive patterns on their heads.

 Although they share the name “sparrow,” New World sparrows are more closely related to Old World buntings than Old World sparrows.

-There are 138 species of new world sparrows, though, confusingly, only 68 of these include the name “sparrow” in their common names.
+There are 138 species of New World sparrows, though, confusingly, only 68 of these include the name “sparrow” in their common names.
 43 species have the name ‘brushfinch’ in their name.
-While the remaining 27 species have different common names.
+The remaining 27 species have different common names.

 You can find at least 33 species of native sparrows across the United States.
 Telling these apart from one another and distinguishing them from other common birds is not always easy.